Board of Trustee Policy

 The College is required to issue timely warnings for Clery-designated crimes in the following geographic locations: on campus, public property and non-campus buildings and property.

 Public property, includes thoroughfares, streets, sidewalks, and parking facilities within the campus, or immediately adjacent to and accessible from the campus.
-For West Campus, public property includes: streets, alleys, sidewalks, and the bus stop that are adjacent to campus or that bisect campus, as well as the parking lot at 140 College Drive.
+For West Campus, public property includes; streets, alleys, sidewalks, and the bus stop that are adjacent to campus or that bisect campus, as well as the parking lot at 140 College Drive and 95 S. Hanover Street.

 Any building or property owned or controlled by an institution that is used in direct support of, or in relation to, the institution’s purposes, is frequently used by students, and is not within the same reasonably contiguous geographic area of the institution.
 The Culinary Arts Institute and the Montgomery County Training Center would be included as non-campus buildings.